-Newborns diagnosed with a birth defect called "spina bifida" may need meningocele repair.
-These children experience a developmental defect, typically during the first trimester, which affects the spinal cord, the fluid-filled sac that surrounds the spinal cord, and sometimes the surrounding nerves.
-These defects are called "open neural tube" defects.
+Newborns diagnosed with a birth defect called spina bifida may need this operation.
+These babies experience a defect in the formation of the spine.
+This typically happens during the first trimester.
+This defect affects the spinal cord and the fluid-filled sac that surrounds the spinal cord.
+Sometimes, this defect can affect the surrounding nerves.

-Once the baby is born, a sac protruding from the spinal cord is usually visible, which can confirm an earlier diagnosis of spina bifida.
-The doctor may use X-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI) to further examine the baby’s spine and ensure a correct diagnosis.
+Once the baby is born, a sac protruding from the spinal cord is usually visible.
+This can confirm an earlier diagnosis of spina bifida.
+The doctor may use X-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI) to further examine the baby’s spine.
+This can ensure a correct diagnosis.

 There are three main types of spina bifida.

 This is considered to be a mild form of the defect.
 The spinal cord and surrounding structures are still inside the baby, but the bones of the lower back fail to form normally.
 This leaves a hairy patch or dimple over the affected area of the spine.